Rizwan Wasti: Personal life

-He was also a banker by profession and he worked as a vice president at National Bank of Pakistan later he took retirement in 1996.
+He was also a banker by profession and he worked as a vice president at National Bank of Pakistan from where he retired in 1996.
 He was married to TV actress Tahira Wasti and had three children including two sons and actress Laila Wasti is his daughter.
-Maria Wasti a famous television actress is his niece.
+Famous television actress Maria Wasti is his niece.

 Illness and death

 Rizwan Wasti had prolonged illness from which he died on 24 January 2011 at age 73.
 He was laid to rest at the Gizri graveyard in DHA.